AN UPDATE FROM WINE COUNTRY ON COVID-19 PRECAUTIONS

 Many wineries will be moving toward touch-less payment options.
 If you want to pay with cash we suggest you confirm ahead of time with the tasting rooms you plan to visit.

 TO OUR VISITORS, on Behalf of our Tasting Rooms

 Wineries Reopening By County

-The listed wineries are located in counties that have entered Phase One of reopening and have told us they are open for on-site consumption (confirmed future opening dates noted below).
+The listed wineries have told us they are open for on-site consumption according to their county’s reopening phase.
 Each winery links to its individual details.